COVID-19: Help for Melbourne’s Homeless

 The general advice to stay home and to wash your hands is hard to follow for those who are sleeping rough, couch surfing or in crisis accommodation.
-Storing essentials like food, toiletries and medicines is not an option for those without a home.
-Many experiencing homelessness have poor health and with little money, accessing healthcare services can be a challenge.

 As one of Victoria’s largest housing and homelessness service providers we responded quickly to the health emergency with a range of measures to protect clients and staff.

 - We prioritised front-line services, including essential outreach work and maintaining 24 hour crisis accommodation services, during the public health emergency.

 - Outreach teams are delivering care packages to rough sleepers and where necessary, clients are being directed to one of 12 screening clinics at major hospitals for testing and care – without the need to call ahead.